Cogger101/my-ts-game/README.md

 -   [x] Space the letter buttons out (potentially replicate what a standard keyboard looks like or in alphabetical order)
 -   [x] Placeholder lines for new word
 -   [x] Create a display so the letters appear when you guess them correctly
--   [ ] Display for incorrect guesses
 -   [x] New game/ Restart button
 -   [x] 'Solution' button
--

 ## Typescrpit